codetojoy/gists_web/css/flexbox_sandbox_FEB_2024/Notes.md

     * minimum regardless of content width
     * ignores width entirely
     * but flex-basis will use max(V, min-width)
+    * and flex-basis will use min(V, max-width)
+    * however, when column, then this is height

 ### flexbox item